 Scores of the bikers paddled through mountains in Dawar terrains and also reached Tulail Valley to explore the potential of the Gurez for adventure sports.

-He said, “Besides having beautiful landscape and culture, Gurez has immense potential for adventure activities like trekking, white water rafting, and mountain biking and camping.”
+He said Gurez, besides having beautiful landscape and culture, has immense potential for adventure activities like trekking, white water rafting, and mountain biking and camping.

-Shah said the festival in Gurez started in the year 2007 to bring it on the tourism map.
+Director Tourism said the festival in Gurez was started in the year 2007 to bring it on the tourism map.

-He said the department would also organize Bangus, Saffron, Kargil festivals in the coming days to send the message across that tourism activities were going on in Kashmir and that tourists could visit and enjoy their stay here.
+He said department would also organize Bangus, Saffron, Kargil festivals in the coming days to send the message across that tourism activities are going on in Kashmir and that tourists can visit and enjoy their stay here.

-During the festival a team of trekkers also hiked to Patalwan Meadow and Patalwan Lake which was completed in 15 hours.
-It is for the first time that a group of trekkers from various parts of the valley carried out the trek.
+During the festival a team of trekkers also hiked to Patalwan meadow and Patalwan lake which was completed in 15 hours.
+It is for the first time that a group of trekkers from various parts of the Valley conducted the trek.

-On the second day, Minister of State for Hajj and Auqaf, Syed Farooq Andrabi and Advisor to JK Government Pradeep Singh also visited Gurez and participated in the festival.
-Both of them visited stalls and interacted with the locals and the participants of the festival, the press note added.
+On the second day, Minister of State for Hajj & Auqaf, Syed Farooq Andrabi and Advisor to Government Pradeep Singh also visited Gurez and participated in the festival.
+Both of them visited stalls and interacted with the locals and the participants of the festival.